How to force TLS v1.0 in PHP

 Ciphers

-The list of ciphers above came from OpenSSLWikipedia: OpenSSL is a software library for applications that provide secure communications over computer networks against eavesdropping, and identify the party at the other end.
-It is widely used by Internet s...‘s supported cipher list on the server in question.
+The list of ciphers above came from OpenSSLWikipedia: OpenSSL is an open-source software library and command-line toolkit that implements the Transport Layer Security (TLS) protocol and a range of cryptographic functions.
+It is used by Internet servers, ...‘s supported cipher list on the server in question.
 The command openssl ciphers -v will give you all of the supported ciphers and which crypto protocols they apply to.
 I filtered out TLSv1.2 and passed this list to the stream_context_create in the above example.

 The following shell command should give you what you require: